MichMATYCwebsite/MichMATYC/content/people.md

 ### MichMATYC Campus Representatives

 Below is the contact information for the campus representatives from each member institution in MichMATYC.
-If you would like to update information listed below for your institution, please send your request to our Webmaster at [web@michmatyc.org](mailto:web@michmatyc.org).
+If you would like to update information listed below for your institution, please send your request to [web@michmatyc.org](mailto:web@michmatyc.org).

 <table class="tg" style="margin-top: 20px;">